 It’s also essential to learn from each experience and use what they have learned to refine their approach and become more successful in the long run.

 The key is to not let rejection stop them from continuing their efforts or derail their progress.
-Instead, salespeople should use rejection as an opportunity to grow and improve.
+Instead, salespeople should overcome rejection in sales by using rejection as an opportunity to grow and improve.

 15. Prospecting Inconsistently